10 Types of Business Loans to Help Grow Your Business

-A business line of credit is great when the owner isn’t sure exactly how much money they need.
+A business line of credit is great when the owner isn’t exactly how much money they need.
 That’s because interest is charged only on the amount they withdraw, unlike a term loan where interest applies to the total amount.

 A business line of credit is usually unsecured, so collateral isn't needed.
-However, it can be hard to qualify for one, and the low interest rates can be offset by extra fees.
+However, it can be hard to qualify for one, and the low-interest rates can be offset by extra fees.
 A line of credit can be useful to get through cashflow crunches if you resist the urge to overuse credit.

 3. Small Business Administration (SBA) Loan

 SBA loans are backed by the government.
-They’re attractive to many business owners because of their relatively low cost and interest rates compared to other types of small business loans.
+They’re attractive to many business owners because of their relatively low cost and interest rates compared to other small business loans.
 SBA loans can be utilized for most business purposes, including start-up, capital, equipment, inventory, real estate, and more.